 When we arrived in Gili Trawangan, were almost at the end of this extraordinary adventure.

 We would be flying out of Bali, but unfortunately not spending much time there.
 I've already made my list for what I want to do when I go back, and it includes spending time in Bali as well as staying at one of the beachfront hotels in Sanur.

 Arriving just in time for lunch at Villa Ombak, it was nice to chill while taking in the spectacular views.
 After lunch, I was excited to have some free time to explore before our farewell dinner cruise.

 24 Hours on Gili Trawangan

-Arriving on the island of Gili Trawangan, I realized why backpackers and those craving a party atmosphere flock to this Indonesian destination.
+Once you're on the island of Gili Trawangan, you quickly realize why backpackers and those craving a party atmosphere flock to this Indonesian destination.

 Also known as Gili T, it’s one of three of the Gili islands, with Gili Air and Gili Memo being the other two.
-Gili T is the largest of the three and the most distant, but that doesn’t prevent the snorkelers, divers, and party goers from visiting.
-Gili T definitely has an island vibe.
+Gili T is the largest of the three and the most distant, but that doesn’t prevent the snorkelers, divers, and partygoers from visiting.
+Gili T definitely has an island feel to it.

-This party town stays up late but gets up surprisingly early as well.
-The boats are ready and waiting to take snorkelers and divers out for an hour or three.
+This beach town stays up late but gets up surprisingly early as well.
+The boats are ready and waiting to take snorkelers and divers out for the day.

 I even got my cat fix while in Gili T.

 You don't have to worry about people speaking English.
 Most everyone does, as well as other languages.